atoff/OpenAircraftType/README.md

 # Contributing

-We welcome all contributions!
-The goal of this project is to create an up-to-rate, reliable database so crowd-input is really import in keeping up to date with the ever evolving aircraft market.
+All contributions are welcome!
+The goal of this project is to create an up-to-date, reliable database so crowdsourcing is really important in keeping up to date with the ever evolving aircraft market.

 ### Compiling the database
 At the moment, I have written a custom python script for compiling the source data into CSV format.
 It is included in the `compile` directory, however it isn't pretty...